bogdanovic/angular_core/README.md

 To enable service worker and other useful PWA fetcher go to angular configuration in `./angular.json` and set `"serviceWorker": true`.

+## Class-transformer

+To project added [Class-transformer](https://github.com/typestack/class-transformer) allows you to transform plain object to some instance of class and versa.
+Also it allows to serialize / deserialize object based on criteria.

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).